drscotthawley/vqgan-shh/README.md

 # vqgan-shh
 my lil vqgan exercise

 This repo is not intended for public consumption.
 Just a place to dump my code.
+That said, it's still open and MIT-licensed, so do what you like.

 ## Install